If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Abusive people hardly ever change their behaviour, however much they promise to.
 Abuse almost never stops by itself, it just gets worse over time.
 If you are in a situation where someone is hurting you, even if it’s someone you love, it’s not your fault and seeking help and advice is the best option.

 It’s time to get help if your partner is acting in any of these ways:

-If you can think of any way in which your partner is trying to control you, make you feel bad about yourself, isolate you from the rest of your world, or harm you physically or sexually, then it's really important to get help.
+If you can think of any way in which your partner is trying to control you, make you feel bad about yourself, isolate you from the rest of your support network, or harm you physically or sexually, then it’s really important to get help.

 Finally, if you’re worried someone might see you have been on this page, find out how to cover your tracks online.